The $20 Billion Problem

 Introducing Strongly's Business Value Mapping Exercise

-At Strongly, we've formalized this process into what we call Business Value Mapping—a structured half-day exercise conducted before any AI implementation begins.
+At Strongly, we have formalized this process into what we call Business Value Mapping - a structured half-day exercise conducted before any AI implementation begins.
 We send out a preparation questionnaire to gather context, then complete the entire value mapping in a focused, collaborative session.
-This isn't a technical assessment; it's a business strategy workshop that aligns stakeholders, defines success, and builds confidence in measurable outcomes.
+This is not a technical assessment; it is a business strategy workshop that aligns stakeholders, defines success, and builds confidence in measurable outcomes.

 The Business Value Mapping Framework